kontainapp/km-releases/GettingStarted.md

 #### Amazon - pre-built AMI

-Meanwhile, we provide an AWS image (Ubuntu 20 with pre-installed and pre-loaded KKM) whih can be used to experiment / test Kontain on AWS.
+Meanwhile, we provide an AWS image (Ubuntu 20 with pre-installed and pre-loaded KKM) which can be used to experiment / test Kontain on AWS.

 AMI is placed in N. California (us-west-1) region.
 AMI ID is `ami-047e551d80c79dbb7`.

 To create a VM:

 ```
 aws ec2 create-key-pair --key-name aws-kkm --region us-west-1
 aws ec2 run-instances --image-id ami-047e551d80c79dbb7 --count 1 --instance-type t2.micro --region us-west-1 --key-name aws-kkm
 # before next step save the key to ~/.ssh/aws-kkm.pem and chown it to 400
 ```

 You can then ssh to the VM , install the latest Kontain per instructions above and run it.